lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     g2D.dispose();
 ```

-We are generating an image which contains all the characters in a single row (yes, we maybe are not fulfilling  the premise that the texture should have a size of a power of two, but it should work on most cards and you could always achieve that adding some extra empty space).
-Actually, if after that block of code, you put a line like this:
+We are generating an image which contains all the characters in a single row (we maybe are not fulfilling  the premise that the texture should have a size of a power of two, but it should work on most modern cards.
+In any caseyou could always achieve that by adding some extra empty space).
+You can even see the image that we are generating, if after that block of code, you put a line like this:

 ```java
 ImageIO.write(img, IMAGE_FORMAT, new java.io.File("Temp.png"));
 ```

-You will be able to view the image, which will be a long strip with all the available characters, drawn in white over transparent background using anti aliasing.
+The image will be written to a temporary file.
+That file woll contain a long strip with all the available characters, drawn in white over transparent background using anti aliasing.

 ![Font texture](texture_font.png)

-Then we just need to create a texture from that image, we just dump the image bytes using a PNG format (which is what the Texture class expects).
+Finally, we just need to create a ```Texture``` instance from that image, we just dump the image bytes using a PNG format (which is what the ```Texture``` class expects).

 ```java
     // Dump image to a byte buffer